Infuse flavor and moisture into your next brisket with my Best Brisket Injection Marinade.Jump to Recipe

 There is no arguing that beef brisket is a thick cut of meat.
 Since it contains so much mass, this cut of beef requires an injection marinade.
 This will allow you to impart flavor and moisture into the meat.

-First, make sure that there are no large clumps of spices or herbs in your marinade solution.
+First, make sure that there are no large clumps of spices or herbs in your injection marinade.
 This will clog up your injector and create a mess.

-If you have a lot of marinade leftover, stick it in a pot and bring it to a boil.
+If you have a lot of brisket injection marinade leftover, pour it into a pot and bring it to a boil on your stovetop.
 Reduce the heat and let it simmer on low for 5-6 minutes.
 Remove and let it cool.
 This should kill off any bacteria that it encountered from the meat/syringe transfer.
 Pour the solution into a spray bottle, and use it as a barbecue spritz during the cooking process.
 If you are left with less than 1/2 cup of solution, go ahead and discard it.

 Thoughts on liquid smoke